PacificBiosciences/portello/docs/user_guide.md

   -x asm5 \
   -R "@RG\tID:HG002_hifiasm\tSM:HG002" \
   $ref \
-  $reads |\
+  $contigs |\
 samtools sort -@$threads - --write-index -O BAM -o HG002.asm.GRCh38.bam
 ```

+Here, `$contigs` should be the concatenated diploid assembly haplotypes for the sample (see [diploid
+assembly](#diploid-assembly) section above).

-This strategy uses the `asm5` minimap2 preset to map sample-specific assembly contigs to the reference, which should be
+The example uses the `asm5` minimap2 preset to map the assembly contigs to the reference.
+This is the recommended
-a good choice for human sample analysis.
-Note that the `--eqx` option to provide CIGAR strings with `=` and `X` match
+setting for human sample analysis.
+Note that the `--eqx` option to provide CIGAR strings with `=` and `X` match values
-values is required.
+is required.

 The common additional minimap2 options `--cs` and `-Y` add more information to the alignments that portello doesn't use.
 These won't help or hurt the process.

+### Additional input alignment notes

+For both input alignments, secondary reads will be ignored.
+It is assumed that both input files have alignments with
+left-shifted indels.
+Portello will take steps to preserve this left-shifting in the remapped output.

 ## Outputs